- Overview

 More advanced commands

-The tool also includes a link back to this documentation so that you can reference the relevant JSON parameters as needed.
+The tool also includes a link to this documentation so that you can check the relevant JSON parameters when needed.

-After your JSON appears to be formatted correctly, select Start testing to see a preview of how your screener questions appear to job seekers.
+After your JSON is formatted correctly, select Start testing to preview how your screener questions appear to job seekers.

 Monitor integration health

-When you integrate with Indeed Apply, set up monitoring to ensure that:
+When you integrate with Indeed Apply, set up monitoring to verify that:

-- Questions files are valid and consistently available.
+- Your questions files are valid and always available.

-Indeed also monitors whether applications are delivered successfully via integrations, along with other integration health indicators.
-If any problems arise, Indeed might contact you.
-In some cases, Indeed can disable the Indeed Apply feature for some or all of your feed’s jobs until you correct any issues.
+Indeed also monitors whether integrations deliver applications successfully and checks other integration health indicators.
+If problems occur, Indeed might contact you.
+In some cases, Indeed can disable Indeed Apply for some or all jobs in your feed until you fix the issues.

 Undelivered applications are not lost.
-In case of failure, retry attempts are made automatically at periodic intervals after the original application is submitted.
-If delivery is not possible, applications are retained for 60 days and retry attempts can be made on request by contacting your Client Success representative.
+If delivery fails, Indeed automatically retries delivery at regular intervals after the original submission.
+If delivery still is not possible, Indeed keeps applications for 60 days and can retry delivery on request through your Client Success representative.

-If your integration supports screener questions, verify that the pages that host those files are consistently available, do not redirect, and are properly formatted.
+If your integration supports screener questions, verify that the pages hosting those files stay available, do not redirect, and use the correct format.

 Submit your XML feed for review